amanK024/CPU_Scheduler/README.md

 *First Come First Served (FCFS):*

--Processes are executed in the order they arrive.
+- Processes are executed in the order they arrive.

--Simple but may lead to the "convoy effect" where short processes wait behind long ones.
+- Simple but may lead to the "convoy effect" where short processes wait behind long ones.

 *Shortest Job First (SJF):*

--Executes the shortest job first.
+- Executes the shortest job first.

--Minimizes average waiting time but requires accurate prediction of burst times.
+- Minimizes average waiting time but requires accurate prediction of burst times.

 *Shortest Remaining Time First (SRTF):*

--A preemptive version of SJF where the shortest remaining time process is executed.
+- A preemptive version of SJF where the shortest remaining time process is executed.

--Minimizes response time but requires frequent context switching.
+- Minimizes response time but requires frequent context switching.

 *Round Robin (RR):*

--Each process gets a small time slice (time quantum) to execute.
+- Each process gets a small time slice (time quantum) to execute.

--Ensures fairness but can lead to higher context switching overhead.
+- Ensures fairness but can lead to higher context switching overhead.

 ## Implementation Details
--index.html: Structure of the application and user interface elements.
+- index.html: Structure of the application and user interface elements.

--style.css: Styling for the application using Bootstrap and custom CSS.
+- style.css: Styling for the application using Bootstrap and custom CSS.

--script.js: Main JavaScript file implementations and event handling logic.
+- script.js: Main JavaScript file implementations and event handling logic.

--scheduler.cpp:
+- scheduler.cpp:
  Implementations of FCFS, SJF, SRTF, and RR algorithms respectively.
  Utility functions for common operations such as sorting and calculating metrics.

 ## Learning Takeaways

--Understanding CPU Scheduling: Gain practical insights into how CPU scheduling algorithms function and their impact on system performance metrics.
+- Understanding CPU Scheduling: Gain practical insights into how CPU scheduling algorithms function and their impact on system performance metrics.

--Web Development Skills: Enhance proficiency in HTML, CSS, and JavaScript through interactive application development.
+- Web Development Skills: Enhance proficiency in HTML, CSS, and JavaScript through interactive application development.

--Algorithm Design: Learn to design and implement scheduling algorithms to optimize system efficiency.
+- Algorithm Design: Learn to design and implement scheduling algorithms to optimize system efficiency

--User Interface Design: Develop skills in creating intuitive user interfaces for simulation and analysis tools.
+- User Interface Design: Develop skills in creating intuitive user interfaces for simulation and analysis tools.

 ## Resources/References
--GeeksforGeeks CPU Scheduling: Comprehensive tutorials and examples of various CPU scheduling algorithms.
+- GeeksforGeeks CPU Scheduling: Comprehensive tutorials and examples of various CPU scheduling algorithms.

--Operating System Concepts by Silberschatz, Galvin, and Gagne: Fundamental textbook for understanding operating system principles and scheduling algorithms.
+- Operating System Concepts by Silberschatz, Galvin, and Gagne: Fundamental textbook for understanding operating system principles and scheduling algorithms.

--Wikipedia: General information and detailed descriptions of CPU scheduling algorithms
+- Wikipedia: General information and detailed descriptions of CPU scheduling algorithms

 ## Requirements